Skip to Main Content

 family icon

-• While taking this medicine, patients should not eat grapefruit or Seville (bitter) oranges.
-Patients also should not drink juice or beverages containing grapefruit or Seville orange.
+• While taking this medicine, your child should not eat grapefruit or drink juice or beverages containing grapefruit.

 • This medicine may make skin more sensitive to sunlight and increase risk for sunburn.
-Patients should take steps to protect skin from the sun.
-Wear sunscreen and protective clothing.
+Take steps to protect skin from the sun.
+Have your child wear sunscreen and protective clothing.
 Avoid sun exposure when possible.

 Tacrolimus at home:

 • Swallow capsules whole.
-Do not cut, crush, or chew capsules.
+Do not crush, chew, or break before swallowing.

-• Shake liquid tacrolimus well before use.
-To improve the taste of liquid tacrolimus, mix with orange juice or apple juice (at room temperature) in a glass container and stir well.
+• To improve the taste, mix with orange juice or apple juice (at room temperature) in a glass container and stir well.
 Take the medicine right away.
 Then add a little juice to the glass, swish it around, and drink.
 Never take tacrolimus with grapefruit juice.

 • Give a missed dose as soon as possible.
-If it is near the time of the next dose (within 4 hours), skip the dose.
+If it is near the time of the next dose, skip the dose as instructed by your health care provider.
 Do not give 2 doses at the same time.

 • Do not use the medicine past the expiration date.